-The Protected VMs report helps you identify which VMs in your environment function without proper protection and make sure the existing backups and replicas meet established RPO requirements.
+The Protected VMs report helps you identify which VMs in your environment function without proper protection and make sure the existing backups and replicas meet the established RPO requirements.

 To create the report, Veeam MP retrieves data from the following sources:

-•List of VMs in the virtual environment (gathered from VMware vSphere and Microsoft Hyper-V management servers by Veeam VMware MP and Veeam Hyper-V MP)
+- List of VMs in the virtual environment (gathered from VMware vSphere and Microsoft Hyper-V management servers by Veeam VMware MP and Veeam Hyper-V MP)

 Make sure that the same virtual management servers are both connected to Veeam Backup & Replication console and displayed in the Veeam Virtualization Extensions UI under the same unique address, either DNS name or IP.
 Otherwise, the report output will show all VMs as unprotected.